 “But how?” you ask.
 “How can I make e-cards that are as personal and meaningful as the paper version?
 Hooooow?!”

-Design & send your e-cards
+Design and send your holiday e-cards

 This method technically does leave a carbon footprint, since it relies on having a computer that runs on electricity, but comparatively speaking, it’s a minuscule footprint.
 Like a baby bootie footprint on the sandy expanse of history.

-Make a video card
+Make a video holiday card